|

 pauperis, which asks this Court to waive the filing of the cost deposit.

-affidavit must be notarized.
+The motion must have the Financial Disclosure Form attached to it.
 If the motion is granted, the

 appellant does not have to pay the cost deposit.
 If the Court